 Particularly during the COVID-19 pandemic, the use of social media marketing can help small businesses attract a following and customers they might not otherwise capture in the shift to digital services and retail.
 And as important as social media may be for entrepreneurs, we found many are managing their accounts either themselves or with the support of the staff they already have on hand.

 Skynova provides businesses with online software designed to make organization easier and more effective.
-Ranging from accounting to time tracking, our services also make it easier to stay up to date on the latest business news.
+Ranging from invoice templates to time tracking software, our services also make it easier to stay up to date on the latest business news.
 Through in-depth articles based on statistical research, we cover everything business while intertwining technology, politics, sports, health, and other topics.

 We surveyed 402 entrepreneurs operating businesses in a variety of verticals and of varying size.
 188 respondents were female, 211 respondents were male, and three respondents identified as nonbinary.
 Our respondents ranged in age from 18 to 66 with an average age of approximately 37.